gitpetyr/Mac-bug/README.md

 # Mac-bug
-On Mac-s MEMZ
-not Use Root
+On Mac-s MEMZ，not Use Root